The Four Loves

 - Most modern English translations now render that verse as Jesus "descended into hell".

 - This has caused much confusion, and led to many (such as Calvary Chapel, some PCA churches, many baptist churches) removing that clause from their recitations of the creed and announcing their disbelief that Jesus descended into Hell.

 - The confusion is over the word... the Christian church has always believed that Christ descended into Hades, not Gehenna.
-Modern English uses hell for both of those words, and cannot see the difference between blue and green.
+Modern English uses hell for both of those words, and cannot see the difference between yellow and orange.